yugabyte/yb-tools/yb_os_maint/readme.md

 # yb_os_maint.py instructions

 This script is used to prepare for node maintenance such as O/S patching.
 It is intended to run on the node to be shut down and can be placed there using automation tools such as Ansible/SALT.
 The script will do the following:
- - Perform a healtcheck on the universe including the following:
+ - Perform a healthcheck on one or more universe(s) including the following:
    -  Check for dead nodes, T-Server and Masters
    -  Check master and tablet health
    -  Ensure all nodes have been up for the specified amount of time